raspberrypi/documentation/configuration/wireless/wireless-cli.md

 ## Hidden Networks

-If you are using a hidden network, an extra option, scan_ssid, in the wpa_supplicant file may help connection.
+If you are using a hidden network, an extra option in the `wpa_supplicant file`, `scan_ssid`, may help connection.

 ```
 network={